readandprogress/reading.is-a.dev/02-about.md

 - [VS Code](https://code.visualstudio.com/) (Editor & Git Client)

+## License and Attribution

+This blog is licensed under CC BY-NC-SA 4.0.
+For more information or to view a copy of this license please visit [Creative Commons](https:/creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Where to next?

 Thanks for checking out my about page!
 If you like what you read so far why not jump into the <a href="/">home</a> page or if you like to get in contact with me, I have a [page](/04-contact)